Piplupful/FastLED-Programs/README.md

 These programs were tested on a 20 LED strip of Neopixels, if you want to take these programs and modify them to your arduino and LED configuration, change the various variable at the top.

+All of these programs are in a "Flow" mode, in which the colors flow in a straight line of LEDs down one at a time, and their speed is determined by the "delayTime" variable near the top.

 Should you not have Neopixels, these lines from the Blink example of the FastLED library should help.

       // FastLED.addLeds<TM1803, DATA_PIN, RGB>(leds, NUM_LEDS);